Brewers’ Severino suspended 80 games for fertility drug

 Severino tested positive for the performance-enhancing substance Clomiphene, the commissioner’s office said.
-The women’s fertility drug has been used by some athletes to counter side effects of steroids use.
+The drug is used to induce ovulation.

 Severino will lose about half his $1.9 million salary.
 He apologized to the Brewers, teammates and fans.